ptjuanramos/Open.ContentSecurityPolicy.NET/README.md

 ### 2. How this library can help you

 This library will automatically set the CSP header with the configured directives in every response.
-Also, `Ramos.ContentSecurityPolicy.Web` nuget package helps you when you want to implement CSP in you web applications, containing a tag helper that places the same nonce value in a `<script...>` or `<style...>` tags.
+Also, `Open.ContentSecurityPolicy.Web` nuget package helps you when you want to implement CSP in you web applications, containing a tag helper that places the same nonce value in a `<script...>` or `<style...>` tags.

 ### 3. Setup